g0morra/wp-file-upload/readme.txt

 = Can I see and download the uploaded files? =

 Administrators can view all uploaded files together with associated field data from the plugin's Settings in Dashboard.
-There is also an article in www.iptanus.com for enabling a front-end file browser for logged users or guests.
-Better browsing capabilities under currently under development.
+The [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin allows users to view their uploaded files, either from the Dashboard, or from a page or post.

 = Are there filters to restrict uploaded content? =